yapicimurat/whatsapp-clone/README.md

 I wanted to find ready project and I decided to develop WhatsApp clone.

 Absolutely, there are no perfect system design and frameworks in my clone project that I used for.
-But I'm learning new technologies and new techniques day by day.
+But I'm learning new technologies and new techniques day by day.<br>
 I'll be added new technologies in the future such as RabbitMQ, redis etc.
 For now,
 * React JS
 * Socket.io
 * Express JS
 * MongoDB
-* Redux Toolkit
+* Redux Toolkit <br>
 I used above technologies...